deepaklearner/sample_cypher/Part-2/README.md

 1.2 I have a pandas dataframe. and in it has multiple columns.
 I want to create a list of column name "entitlementName"

+2.1 give me ideas to organize this code to make it easy to maintain